vicjax/vicjax-dotfiles/README.md

-> vicjax.dotfile--Auto configure your terminal for linux
+# vicjax.dotfile

-This is a dotfile base on linux terminal.
+This is a dotfile which config your terminal.

 A dotfile like `.vimrc`, `.bashrc`...which is a custom configuration file for a application.